 - An antimicrobial mouthwash can also help to eliminate bacteria in the mouth.
 Fluoride mouthwashes can also give extra protection against tooth decay.

-- Visit your dentist at least twice a year or every six months to get a regular exam and deep cleaning to remove any tartar build up.
+- Visit Emergency Dentist Perth Dr at least twice a year or every six months to get a regular exam and deep cleaning to remove any tartar build up.

 Having good oral hygiene will not only protect your teeth, but it may protect your heart as well